Etna: the fiery giant of Sicily

 - Southeast Crater

 Access to these areas is only possible with authorized volcanological guides, as they are high-risk zones.
-The visit offers spectacular scenery: active fumaroles, warm ground, recent lava flows, and views that, on clear days, extend all the way to the sea.
+The visit offers a spectacular setting: active fumaroles, warm ground, recent lava flows, and views that, on clear days, extend all the way to the sea.

 Valle del Bove: the great natural amphitheater

-The Valle del Bove is a vast depression on the eastern flank of Etna, about 7 km long and up to 1,000 meters deep.
-It is one of the most impressive areas of the volcano and allows visitors to observe:
+The Valle del Bove is a vast depression on the eastern slope of Etna, about 7 km long and up to 1,000 meters deep.
+It is one of the most impressive places on the volcano and allows you to observe:

 - ancient stratified lava flows